 It wasn’t until a little over a year later after the judge closed my case that I received a text asking if I wanted to get my daughter for the day.
 WAIT!
 No supervisor?!
 I remember being dumbfounded—On September 1, 2018, my daughter came over and spent the entire day with us.
 The verse quickly sprung to mind, ‘I AM YOUR LAWYER!’
 But it gets better.
 A month later, October 5, 2018, my daughter didn’t just spend a day, she spent the entire weekend, and has been coming over on planned weekends ever since.
 Whoever you are, whatever you are going through, God does indeed work all things together for good.
 Stay the course.
 Stay faithful and live with integrity.

 Because of my broken road, I have been set free from addiction.
 I have learned the beautiful art of forgiveness and letting go.
 I have also learned to give the same grace to others that Jesus has given me.
 My marriage is better than ever, my relationship with my daughter is restored, we are seeing healing in our son and most importantly, I AM FREE.
 Not just free from physical addictions, but freed in my mind and my old way of thinking.
 I am indeed a new creation.
 I now have a ministry to help others, the same way God has helped me.
 I pray my story encourages you and gives you hope.
 I have learned to not blame anyone, but instead own ‘my broken road.’
 I’ve learned to own my truth.
 It is the truth that sets us free.”

 This story was submitted to Love What Matters by Tiffany Quave of South Louisiana.
-You can follow her recovery and ministry journey here.
 Do you have a similar experience?
 We’d like to hear your important journey.
 Submit your own story here, and subscribe to our best stories in our free newsletter here.

 Read more empowering stories of overcoming addiction: